10 Questions to Ask Your Doctor About Birth Controlby Allison Bush Editor

 You may have a very busy schedule and want a birth control method that requires few, if any, follow up visits to the doctor.
 If you're forgetful, taking birth control daily may not fit your lifestyle.

-Is the birth control fit my health profile and family history?
+Does the birth control fit my health profile and family history?

 Some birth control should not be given to women with certain conditions.
 For example, there are increased risks if you smoke, have a history of blood clots, or are over the age of 35.
 Other choices may not be optimal if there is a family history of breast cancer or other hormone mediated cancers.